LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q4.3 : **Analysis and publications of incidents reports**
+Q4.3 (advanced) : **Analysis and publications of incidents reports**
 In data science projects, when unexpected behaviour of a model is observed:

 R4.3 :
 _(Type: multiple responses possible)_
 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_

-- [ ] 4.3.a At this stage we do not analyse the incidents or unexpected behaviour observed
+- [ ] 4.3.a (advanced) At this stage we do not analyse the incidents or unexpected behaviour observed
-- [ ] 4.3.b We analyse incidents or unexpected behaviour encountered and publish them when relevant (e.g. article, blog)
+- [ ] 4.3.b (advanced) We analyse incidents or unexpected behaviour encountered and publish them when relevant (e.g. article, blog)
-- [ ] 4.3.c We get involved in clubs, networks or professional associations in the field of data science, and give feedback on incidents of unexpected behaviour that we observe
+- [ ] 4.3.c (advanced) We get involved in clubs, networks or professional associations in the field of data science, and give feedback on incidents of unexpected behaviour that we observe

 <details>
 <summary>Expl4.3 :</summary>